 Most of us also have possessions that are special to us.
 These could be things that are worth a lot of money, like our homes and cars, or things that have little monetary value but a great deal of sentimental value, like your grandfather’s fishing rod or great aunt’s Christmas ornaments.
 In either case, you ensure that the things that matter most to you during your life will end up exactly where you want them after your death.

 Creating a will doesn’t have to be difficult.
 It doesn’t have to take a lot of time or cost a lot.
 But it is one of the most important legal documents you have for yourself and those you care about.
-You should have other basic estate planning documents as well for business matters to go smoothly in the event of your death.
+You should have other basic estate planning documents as well for business matters to go smoothly.

-If you want the freedom to decide how and to whom your property will be distributed when you die, you need a will.
+If you want the freedom to decide how and to whom your property will be distributed, you need a will.
 Don’t put it off.
 Show your family that you love them by planning your estate.

 Our attorneys at C.E.
 Borman & Associates can help you make important decisions about estate planning.